opencontainers/image-spec/config.md

      Sets the current working directory of the entrypoint process in the container.
      This value acts as a default and is replaced by a working directory specified when creating a container.

+   - **Labels ** *object*, OPTIONAL

+     The field contains arbitrary metadata for the container.
+     Labels MUST be a key-value map where both the key and value MUST be strings.
+     Keys MUST be unique within this map, and best practice is to namespace the keys.
+     Keys SHOULD be named using a reverse domain notation - e.g. `com.example.myKey`.
+     Keys using the `org.opencontainers` namespace are reserved and MUST NOT be used by subsequent specifications.
+     If there are no annotations then this property MAY either be absent or an empty map.
+     Implementations that are reading/processing this configuration file MUST NOT generate an error if they encounter an unknown annotation key.

 - **rootfs** *object*, REQUIRED

    The rootfs key references the layer content addresses used by the image.